-According to the company’s website, Sunbasket donates 1,000 pounds of food every week to food banks and sends meals to frontline workers, cancer patients, and individuals facing food insecurity.
+According to the company’s website, Sunbasket donates 1,000 pounds of food every week to food banks and sends meals to frontline workers, people with cancer, and individuals facing food insecurity.

 Finally, Sunbasket encourages consumers to recycle or reuse all of the packaging materials, though depending on your location, some plastics may not be recyclable.

 How it works